Alexandr4551/Image-Parser/README.md

-# this script allows you to download images from websites
+# this is script allows you to download images from websites